mvdh7/pytzer/docs/index.md

 ## Development status

 Pytzer is in beta.
-Tests of the accuracy of its coefficients and equations are underway, so results may change.
+Tests of the accuracy of its parameters and equations are underway, so results may change.
 Its API may change, and modules and functions may be added, removed and renamed.
 Use at your own peril!

 ## Modules

   * `.io` - imports and exports data;
   * `.model` - implements the Pitzer model;
   * `.equilibrate` - solves for equilibrium;
-  * `.cflibs` - defines combinations of model coefficients (i.e. *coefficient libraries*) to use in the model;
+  * `.cflibs` - defines combinations of model parameters (i.e. *coefficient libraries*) to use in the model;
-  * `.coefficients` - defines interaction coefficients as functions of temperature and pressure;
+  * `.parameters` - defines interaction parameters as functions of temperature and pressure;
-  * `.tables` - stores tables of model coefficient values;
+  * `.tables` - stores tables of model parameter values;
   * `.debyehueckel` - defines functions for Debye-Hückel limiting slopes;
   * `.unsymmetrical` - defines unsymmetrical mixing functions;
   * `.properties` - defines universal solute properties;